Complaints

 Below are examples of some of the excluded complaints, which will not be investigated:

-Day to day service requests or initial reporting of faults.
+- Day to day service requests or the initial reporting of faults, where no clear complaint has been made.

 Making Complaints